sapegin/washingcode-book/manuscript/book.md

 }
 ```

-Here we’re checking that _every_ event is valid, which is more clear with the `.every()` array method:
+Here we’re checking that _every_ event is valid, which would be more clear with the `.every()` array method:

 ```js
 function areEventsValid(events) {